Cybersecurity

 2. 0.05%: Chance of a Cybercrime Entity Being Prosecuted in the US

 The fact that only 0.05% of cybercrime organizations face prosecution in the US underscores a troubling gap in law enforcement's ability to combat cybercriminals.
-This minuscule percentage reflects the growing sophistication of cybercrime, where attackers use anonymization techniques, cryptocurrencies, and cross-border operations to evade capture.
+This minuscule percentage reflects the growing sophistication of cybercrime, where attackers use techniques to stay anonymous, cryptocurrencies, and cross-border operations to evade capture.

 As a result, cybercriminals can operate with relative impunity, exploiting weak international cooperation and jurisdiction boundaries that often protect them from legal consequences.